ejriffer/Data-410-Final-Project/README.md

 ## Introduction

-For this project I would like to train different classification models on game data from the , and 2017-18, 2018-19
+For this project I would like to train different classification models on statistical output from specific NHL games to see if a model can be created to predict the outcome of that specific game.
+Then, that model can be used predict the outcome of future games based on the recent data for the teams involved in that game.

 ## Description of Data